2bndy5/sphinx-social-cards/docs/config.rst

 Both approaches use the same `font <Font>` specification.

 .. note::
-    If fonts cannot be fetched from Fontsource_ (and they are not already cached in the `cache_dir`), then a system font (Arial on Windows or Helvetica on Linux/MacOS) will be used as a fallback.
+    The ``Roboto`` font is cached and distributed with this extension.

-    Using system fonts does not currently respect a specified `weight` and `style`.
+    If fonts cannot be fetched from Fontsource_ (and they are not already cached in the `cache_dir` or the distributed cache of ``Roboto`` fonts), then an error will be thrown.

 Weights over styles
 ~~~~~~~~~~~~~~~~~~~